ritza-co/internal-articles/docs/the-opinionated-guide-to-setting-up-a-sourcegraph-server-for-more-productive-advanced-code-search.md

 Visit `https://sg.example.com` and now you can finally fill out the form to sign up for Sourcegraph.

-## ✏️ Configuring Sourcegraph with the Domain and GitHub
+## ✏️ Configuring Sourcegraph with the custom domain and GitHub

 Sourcegraph is very configurable and has many different options.
 The two most important ones to get started with using it are: